-Spotted fever rickettsia (SFR) including Rocky Mountain spotted fever (RMSF)
+Spotted fever rickettsia (SFR)/Rocky Mountain spotted fever (RMSF)

 SFR is a group of related bacteria that can cause spotted fevers including RMSF.
 Several of these SFR have similar signs and symptoms, including fever, headache, and rash, but are often less severe than RMSF.
 SFR are the most commonly reported tick-borne disease in Nebraska.
-Our office has reported a median of 26 cases (range 16-48) with SFR over the last 5 years (2015-2019), an increase from 10 median cases (range 5-18) reported during 2010-2014.
-SFR, especially RMSF NEEDS TO BE A DIAGNOSTIC CONSIDERATION IN ANY PERSON WITH A FEVER AND A HISTORY OF EXPOSURE TO ENVIRONMENTS WHERE TICKS MIGHT BE PRESENT.
+Our office has reported a median of 26 cases (range 8-48) with SFR annually over the last 5 years (2016-2020), an increase from 13 median cases (range 9-24) reported annually during 2011-2015.
+SFR, particularly RMSF, NEEDS TO BE A DIAGNOSTIC CONSIDERATION IN ANY PERSON WITH A FEVER AND A HISTORY OF EXPOSURE TO ENVIRONMENTS WHERE TICKS MIGHT BE PRESENT.
 The skin rash is not always present when the patient first presents to a physician.
 RMSF is frequently overlooked or misdiagnosed, with numerous reports of serious and sometimes fatal consequences.
-Nebraska experienced a fatal case of confirmed RMSF in 2015 where the diagnosis was missed and treatment was delayed until the disease was well advanced.
+Nebraska has experienced fatal cases of RMSF, one each in 2015 and 2020.